Menu

 Affinity Group: Small Parishes

 Communicators in small parishes often wear multiple hats — sometimes all of them!
 This workshop is designed for those balancing limited time, budget, and capacity while still producing meaningful, effective communications.
-Join fellow small parish communicators to share practical ideas, discover time-saving tools, and be reminded that small parishes can do mighty things with clear vision and good storytelling.
+Join fellow small parish communicators to share practical ideas, discover tools that save time, and be reminded that small parishes can do mighty things with clear vision and good storytelling.

 Affinity Group: Organizations

-If you work in communications for an Episcopal-affiliated organization — whether educational, social justice-focused, ministry-based, or otherwise — this space is for you.
+If you work in communications for an Episcopal-affiliated organization, whether educational, social justice-focused, ministry-based, or something else entirely, this space is for you.
 This workshop creates time for cross-sector dialogue, resource-sharing, and creative brainstorming with others navigating how to speak clearly and compellingly to diverse audiences.
-Together, you’ll explore how communications can amplify mission, align with values, and inspire action across the wider Church and beyond.
+We ll explore how your communications help amplify mission, align with values, and inspire action across the wider Church and beyond.

 Dr. John MacAteer is a philosopher and theologian who earned his PhD in from the University of California, Riverside, where he specialized in moral theory and aesthetics.
 He has taught interdisciplinary philosophy, religion, film, and humanities courses online and on university campuses throughout Southern California, including at Point Loma Nazarene University, where he serves as Instructional Designer.
 Dr. MacAteer has written extensively about the philosophy of film in work ranging from academic journals to general audience print magazines to blogs and podcasts.
 His current project is The Cinema of Resistance, a series of public film screenings co-sponsored by Resurrection Episcopal Church and the Ocean Beach Cinema Circle, a neighborhood film club which he co-founded.